-- C. Disclosure can be reasonably refused, for reasons consistent with the general policy stated herein, including [without limitation] any of the following: - the Service Provider has already published Customer contact details in Whois as the result of termination of privacy and proxy service; - ii. the Customer has objected to the disclosure and has provided [[adequate] [sufficient] [compelling] reasons against disclosure, including without limitation a reasonable defense for its use of the trademark or copyrighted content in question] [a reasonable basis for believing (i) that it is not infringing the Requester's claimed intellectual property rights, and/or (ii) that its use of the claimed intellectual property is defensible]; - iii. [the Provider has found [adequate] [sufficient] [compelling] reasons against disclosure] [the Provider has a reasonable basis for believing (i) that the Customer is not infringing the Requester's claimed intellectual property rights, and/or (ii) that the Customer's use of the claimed intellectual property is defensible]; - iv. the Customer has surrendered its domain name registration in lieu of disclosure, if the Service Provider offers its Customers this option; or - v. that the Customer has provided, or the Provider has found, specific information, facts and/or circumstances showing that the Requester's trademark or copyright complaint is a pretext for obtaining the Customer's contact details by effecting removal of the privacy/proxy service for some other purpose unrelated to addressing the alleged infringement described in the Request. - D. Disclosure cannot be refused solely for lack of any of the following: (i) a court order; (ii) a subpoena; (iii) a pending civil action; or (iv) a UDRP or URS proceeding; nor can refusal to disclose be solely based on the fact that the request is founded on alleged intellectual property infringement in content on a website associated with the domain name. - E. For all refusals made in accordance with the policy and requirements herein, Service Provider must accept and give due consideration to Requester's requests for reconsideration of the refusal to disclose.
+- C. Disclosure can be reasonably refused, for reasons consistent with the general policy stated herein, including without limitation any of the following: - i. the Provider has already published Customer contact details in WHOIS as the result of termination of privacy/proxy service; - ii. the Customer has objected to the disclosure and has provided a basis for reasonably believing (i) that it is not infringing the Requester's claimed intellectual property rights, and/or (ii) that its use of the claimed intellectual property is defensible; - iii. the Provider has a basis for reasonably believing (i) that the Customer is not infringing the Requester's claimed intellectual property rights, and/or (ii) that the Customer's use of the claimed intellectual property is defensible; - iv. the Customer has surrendered its domain name registration in lieu of disclosure, if the Provider offers its Customers this option; - v. the Customer has provided, or the Provider has found, specific information, facts and/or circumstances showing that the Requester's trademark or copyright complaint is a pretext for obtaining the Customer's contact details by effecting removal of the privacy/proxy service for some other purpose unrelated to addressing the alleged infringement described in the Request; - vi. the Customer has provided, or the Provider has found, specific information, facts, and/or circumstances showing that disclosure to the Requester will endanger the safety of the Customer; or - vii. the Requester failed to provide to the Provider the verifiable evidence of wrongdoing outlined in Section II.

+- D. Disclosure cannot be refused solely for lack of any of the following: (i) a court order; (ii) a subpoena; (iii) a pending civil action; or (iv) a UDRP or URS proceeding; nor can refusal to disclose be solely based on the fact that the Request is founded on alleged intellectual property infringement in content on a website associated with the domain name. - E. For all refusals made in accordance with the policy and requirements herein, Provider must accept and give due consideration to Requester's requests for reconsideration of the refusal to disclose. - F. A recommended mechanism for resolving disputes in which a Provider is alleged to have made a wrongful disclosure based on a Requester having provided false information is outlined in Annex 1 below.